Find a Social Anxiety Therapist

 1114 Grand Avenue, Saint Paul, MN, USA, Saint Paul, Minnesota 55105

 Corinne Sundell, LMFT is a Licensed Marriage and Family Therapist (LMFT) in Saint Paul, Minnesota and has been in practice for 7 years.
-They treat Social Anxiety, Relationship(s) with Parents/Children/Family, Depression.
+They treat Social Anxiety, Peer Difficulties, Social Anxiety.

 My job in the therapy office is to support you in re-membering the person you’d like to be, warts and all.